Swype-Inc/browser-use/browser_use/job_application/pipeline/page_classification_prompt.md

 **Page Types:**

-- APPLICATION_PAGE: Active job application form with fields to fill out
+- APPLICATION_PAGE: Active job application form with fields to fill out.
+If there are job application questions on the page, it is extremely likely to be an application page.
 - EXPIRATION_PAGE: Job posting has expired or is no longer available
 - CONFIRMATION_PAGE: Application submitted successfully with confirmation message
 - JOB_DESCRIPTION: Job posting page showing job details (not yet on application form)